 The best timeplase cameras have to be robust and stable to be able to leave wherever you desire to capture a vast array of visuals from cityscape timelapses that we often see in movies to great moving vistas of the landscape.

 Battery life with these things is also a big consideration when picking out which one is best for you.
-Some will be able to capture hours of footage, where others can capture days, weeks, or even months in one clip.
+Some will be able to capture hours of footage, whereas others can capture days, weeks, or even months in one clip.

 Many timeplase cameras have a multitude of features and within the above guide, you will find timelapse cameras for all budgets and abilities.